 The City Council of Fayetteville recently passed an ordinance allowing electric scooters (e-scooter) shares to operate within city limits.
 The University of Arkansas is coordinating to ensure a consistent and safe experience for e-scooter riders throughout the community.
 The following are guidelines for riding and parking scooters on campus.
 The comprehensive UA e-scooter regulations can be found here.
+SPIN and VEO are the two e-scooter providers in Fayetteville, and on campus.

 Rules for Riders